sripplin/website/_posts/2024-10-31-chewys-customer-analytics-update.md

 The advantage of building this type of model is that it provides a baseline to measure the impact of changes to a business, such covid’s impact on e-commerce.
 The model’s projections assumed that the basic assumptions and processes of customer behavior would continue.
 In that sense, the projections were a probabilistic view of Chewy’s future based on what could be observed at the time.

-Therefore, any divergences of actual results from the model can be interpreted as changes business drivers or shifts in customer behavior.
+Therefore, any divergences of actual results from the model can be interpreted as changes in business drivers or shifts in customer behavior.
 Again, this is in stark contrast to typical financial models where differences between actuals and forecasts are primarily because the analyst’s estimates of growth rates were incorrect[^3].

 Since 16.1M active customers were already projected for 2020 using statistical models fit on data from ‘normal’ times, we can thus quantify that **the first-year impact of covid on Chewy was an *additional* 3.1M new customers in 2020.**